 Why we picked the LilGadgets BestBuds:

 Not every young listener wants a clunky set of headphones.
 For those wishing for something more in line with the Apple AirPods or similar earbuds, there are the LilGadgets BestBuds.
 What we love right off the bat is that these are volume-limited wired buds.
-Keep in mind, these guys max out at 73 decibels, which is a few decibels shy of the World Health Organization’s recommended 85-decibel limit, making these a bit on the quiet side.
+Keep in mind, these guys max out at 73 decibels, which is a few decibels shy of the WHO's recommended 80-decibel limit, making these a bit on the quiet side.
 However, the built-in passive noise isolation should help to balance outside noise against source volume.
-While not wireless like the much-lauded AirPods, the LilGadgets BestBuds cable is tangle-free and comes with a mini splitter for connecting another set of buds for shared listening.
+While not wireless like the much-lauded AirPods, the LilGadgets BestBuds cable is tangle-free and comes with a mini-splitter for connecting another set of buds for shared listening.

 Each BestBuds come with a set of three earbud covers to fit most ear sizes along with a sturdy travel case for hitting the road or taking to the skies.
-With a comfy fit, easy controls (plus an in-line mic), and three color options (blue, black, and pink), theare the perfect starter earbuds.
+With a comfy fit, easy controls (plus an in-line mic), and three color options (blue, black, and pink), the LilGadgets BestBuds are the perfect starter earbuds.

 Why you should buy them: You want your kids to be able to share an audio source without both sets of headphones requiring cables.